Luis Arraez Player Props: Marlins vs. Red Sox

 Luis Arraez At The Plate

-- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 26th in slugging.
+- Arraez has an OPS of .936, fueled by an OBP of .447 to go with a slugging percentage of .490.
+All three of those stats are best among Miami hitters this season.

-- Arraez will look to extend his 10-game hitting streak.
-He's batting .421 with one homer in his last games.
+- Among qualifying hitters in MLB, he ranks first in batting average, first in on-base percentage, and 29th in slugging.

-- In 82.4% of his 74 games this season, Arraez has picked up at least one hit.
-He's also had 33 multi-hit games.
+- Arraez will look to extend his 11-game hitting streak.
+He's batting .381 with one homer over the course of his last outings.

-- He has gone deep in 4.1% of his games this season, and 1% of his chances at the plate.
+- Arraez has reached base via a hit in 62 games this year (of 75 played), and had multiple hits in 33 of those games.

-- In 33.8% of his games this season, Arraez has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in two contests.
+- Arraez has had an RBI in 26 games this year (34.7%), including nine multi-RBI outings (12.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.